davidtsw/fx-server/README.md

 #### Swagger API doc
 Swagger is so good that it will automatically generate API documentation for you.
-Moreover, you can do your call your server directly using Swagger UI.
+Moreover, you can call your server directly using Swagger UI.

 # Demo
 The server is deployed to Heroku for showcase purpose.